 The Black Gold 8-Quart All Organic Potting Soil is very rich and loamy.
 It contains the right amount of vermiculite that helps to prevent it from solidifying.
 You will notice a difference in your tomatoes within a few days.

-How To Choose The Best Soil For Tomato Plants - A Detailed Buying Guide
+How To Choose The Best Soil For Tomatoes - A Detailed Buying Guide

-The solid should contain all the major nutrients such as Nitrogen, phosphorus, and potassium.
+The soil should contain all the major nutrients such as Nitrogen, phosphorus, and potassium.
 These will ensure the optimum growth of your plants.

 This is what shows whether the soil is alkaline or acidic.
 It usually ranges from zero to 14.
 When the number is lower, it shows the soil is acidic.
 The right pH level for the growth of tomatoes is between 6 and 6.8.
 This is slightly acidic.